weskempa-liferay/liferay-objects-data-table/README.md

-# Datatable Fragment for Liferay Objects
+# Sortable Datatable Fragment for Liferay Objects

 Liferay continues to invest in features that make low-code development possible.
 Using Liferay Objects, Collections, Forms, and Fragments, teams can quickly make fully functional systems that are more powerful and require less customization than ever before!